stsds/MPCR/README.md

 cat("----------------------- CrossProduct C=XY --------------------\n") crossproduct$PrintValues()
-# Print is a CPU only function, so the data will automatically be transferred to CPU
+# Print is a CPU only function, so the data will automatically be transferred to CPU,
+# resulting in having a copy on CPU and a copy on GPU for future GPU operation
 crossproduct <- crossprod(x, y)
 ```